 On top of doing research, you should ask the breeder if they have past clients you can reach out to.
 You can also join Labradoodle Facebook groups and ask if anyone has had experience with the Labradoodle breeders in question.

 Labradoodles versus Australian Labradoodles

-While searching for a Labradoodle breeder, you’re going to come across Australian Labradoodle breeders and Labradoodle breeders; but what’s the difference?
+While searching for a Labradoodle breeder, you’re going to come across both Australian Labradoodle and Labradoodle breeders; but what’s the difference?